-It's important to understand that FocalPoint is a biofiltration system that uses a very high flow, coarse sand media with about 10% peat by volume.
+It's important to understand that the FocalPoint High Performance Modular Biofiltration System (HPMBS) uses a very high flow, coarse sand media with about 10% organic by volume.
 The media is designed to drain very quickly but through various physical, chemical and biological processes to capture nutrients and other pollutants very efficiently.
 It is an open system, thus, it receives nutrients and organic material from the contaminated runoff every time it rains.

 As a filter it treats a very large impervious surface and is exposed to much more water compared to a typical landscape plant.
 For example, a typical landscape shrub (on the east coast) would only receive an annual rainfall volume of about 40 inches per square foot or 3.3 ft. of run off per year.
-A FocalPoint system treating 1/4 acre of impervious surface would receive over 1,200 inches per square ft. or 100 ft. of runoff per year.
+A HPMBS treating 1/4 acre of impervious surface would receive over 1,200 inches per square ft. or 100 ft. of runoff per year.

-As a result of this unique circumstance, the FocalPoint biofiltration system creates a completely different environment when compared with typical growing media or soil, and therefore many common rules and traditional landscape industry concerns about soils and plant productivity are not applicable.
-This high flow media has been in use as a bioretention system for over 20 years and through experience, a great deal has been learned about the types of plants needed for this unique environment.
-There are now over 5,000 high flow rate bioretention systems throughout the country and all are working well with the plants thriving.
+As a result of this unique circumstance, the FocalPoint HPMBS creates a completely different environment when compared with typical growing media or soil, and therefore many common rules and traditional landscape industry concerns about soils and plant productivity are not applicable.
+Although possibly counter intuitive, the science of high flow rate biofiltration media is well understood.
+FocalPoint's implementations began in 2009 in Texas, and now reach across the U.S and all are working well with the plants thriving.